 Next, choose a time window from the rate limit dropdown menu.
 Choices are:

 - 1 minute

 - 1 hour

 - 30 days

-Finally, enter in the maximum number of items to be saved and processed in the text box to the left of the dropdown menu and click the checkmark to save.
+Finally, enter the rate limit value in the text box to the left of the dropdown menu, and click the checkmark to save.

 If you're using a custom script or library to POST items you should make sure it can